biase-d/UE4cfgdumper-creator/README.md

 #### To Scan a Game (Applet Mode)
 1. Launch your target game and get to the main menu
 2. Press the HOME button, then open the Album to launch the Homebrew Menu
-3. Run `UE4 Dumper & Creator`.
+3. Run `UE4cfgdumper+creator`.
 The scan will begin automatically

 #### To Manage Dumps (Manage Mode)
 1. Close any running game